gbv/beaconspec/beacon.md

 ## Example

-The simplest form of a BEACON text file contains full URL links separated by a vertical bar:
+The simplest form of a BEACON file contains full URL links separated by a vertical bar:

     http://example.com/people/alice|http://example.com/documents/23.about